rguske/rguske.github.io/post/sharing-container-images-using-the-docker-cli-or-carvels-imgpkg/index.md

 ### `imgpkg copy --to-repo`

-The example above was done by using the option `--to-tar` but you could also use option `--to-repo` which makes it even easier to relocate images from e.g. a public repo to a private repo.
+The example above demonstrates how to copy an image, packed as a tarball, to a private repository using the option `--to-tar`.
+You could also use the option `--to-repo` which makes it even easier to relocate images from e.g. a public registry to a private one.

 ```shell
 imgpkg copy -i k8s.gcr.io/sig-storage/csi-provisioner:v2.2.2 --to-repo harbor.jarvis.tanzu/xyz/csi-smb --registry-ca-cert-path=ca.crt